Lip plate

-The lip plate, also known as a lip plug, lip disc, or mouth plate, is a form of body modification.
+The lip plate, also known as a lip disc, mouth plate, or lip plug, is a form of body modification.
 Increasingly large discs (usually circular, and made from clay or wood) are inserted into a pierced hole in either the upper or lower lip, or both, thereby stretching it.
 The term labret denotes all kinds of pierced-lip ornaments, including plates and plugs.

-Archaeological evidence indicates that disk and plate labrets have been invented multiple times including in Africa (Sudan and Ethiopia; 5500–6000 BCE), Mesoamerica (1500 BCE), and coastal Ecuador (500 BCE).
+Archaeological evidence indicates that disk and plate labrets have been invented multiple times including in Africa (Sudan and Ethiopia; 6000–5500 BCE), Mesoamerica (1500 BCE), and coastal Ecuador (500 BCE).